duy07t1k23cht/notebook/includes/abbreviations.md

 *[daemon thread]: A daemon thread is a background thread.
 In other words, daemon threads execute tasks in the background.

 *[ad-hoc]: Ad hoc is a Latin phrase meaning literally 'for this'.
 In English, it typically signifies a solution designed for a specific purpose, problem, or task rather than a generalized solution adaptable to collateral instances.

+*[race condition]: A race condition occurs when two or more threads try to access a shared variable simultaneously, leading to unpredictable outcomes.

+*[thread lock]: A thread lock is a synchronization primitive that provides exclusive access to a shared resource in a multithreaded application.